Valindaba

 The Valindaba site, also known as Pelindaba East or Y-plant, was an experimental uranium enrichment plant, located 35 km west of Pretoria, Gauteng province, South Africa.
-Valindaba is a Zulu word that means "about this we do not speak at all".
 The plant's name is consistent with the South African government's policy of official secrecy that concealed the plant's role in nuclear weapons production.

 History

 The South African government announced in July 1970, that it was able to enrich uranium by means of the Helikon vortex separation process, by means of a jet-nozzle to accumulate the uranium 235 isotope.
 It was a variation of a method developed by Erwin Becker in Karlsruhe, Germany.
 West German firm Steinkohlen-Elektrizitats (STEAG) facilitated the transfer of the German process to the South Africans.
 Y-Plant was completed in 1975 by the Uranium Enrichment Corporation of South Africa (UCOR) and started producing HEU in 1978.
 During the 1970s, it was speculated that Valindaba may have supported the production of nuclear weapons.
 It was shut down for almost two years following an accident in 1979, but was back in production by 1981 and since then has produced all the fuel required by SAFARI-1.

 It was alleged that in 1980 or 1981, South Africa had received low-enriched uranium from China, which the latter denied, for use as fuel for its Koeberg nuclear power plant rods.
 The worry at the time was that the newly obtained low-enriched uranium could be used to increase the output of highly enriched uranium.
 This weapons-grade material could potentially be turned into 2 or 3 nuclear weapons a year.

 In 1978, President Jimmy Carter had signed into law the Nuclear Non-Proliferation Act of 1978, to curtail the sale of nuclear material.
 Two American brokering firms, Edlow International and SWUCO Inc, procured uranium fuel for South Africa and sent it to France for processing before being sent to the former country.
 The US State Department were aware of the deal in 1982 but had not discouraged it.